farhanwazir/jtemple/README.md

 # jtemple
-jtemple is a template engine, to achieve small tasks in few lines.
-No technical programming knowledge require to use it.
-If you are using html and jquery then don't hasitate it to use. jtemple will save your a lot of time and do many small tasks for you.
+jtemple is a widget template engine, to achieve small tasks in 1 line.
+No technical knowledge required.
+If you are familiar with HTML and JQuery then you are champion of jtemple.
+It will save your lots of time and do many tasks for you.

 ### Dependencies
  > JQuery